Zesix/Impulse/README.md

  * ExtendedMonoBehavior.cs - Includes commonly used variable declarations for caching.
  * ChangeScene.cs - Calls the scene manager to switch scenes.
+ * AutoSpinObj - Causes an object to spin automatically upon start.

+## Input Handling ##

+These extend BaseInputController but the entire input system can be easily replaced with a different solution.

- * Keyboard_Input.cs - Extensible keyboard input handling.
+ * Keyboard_Input.cs - Translates keyboard inputs into general direction bools such as up, down, left, right, etc.
- * Mouse_Input.cs - Extensible mouse input handling.
+ * Mouse_Input.cs - Grabs mouse position and click types.